34.7K

 Email camilla@wonderaudio.co.uk or henrietta@wonderaudio.co.uk

-Ada is credited with writing the first-ever computer program 100 years before the computer was even invented.
+One hundred years before the computer was even invented, Ada wrote the first-ever computer program.
 She was also a brilliant mathematician and an aristocratic Victorian.

 Narrated by Henrietta McMicking